vllm-project/vllm/docs/source/serving/usage_stats.md

 }
 ```

-You can preview the data being collected by running the following command:
+You can preview the collected data by running the following command:

 ```bash
 tail ~/.config/vllm/usage_stats.json